-Mid-Day Meal Awareness Mela, Video, Audio, IEC materials etc.
+Mid-Day Meal Awareness Mela, Video, Audio, IEC materials etc. conducted by the State every year.

 2.30 Overall assessment of the manner in which implementation of the programme is contributing to the programme objectives and an analysis of strengths and weaknesses of the programme implementation.